-- ► The NFIP is a voluntary program. - Participation requires that communities adopt and enforce floodplain management regulations. - ► The floodplain management regulations need to be based on the risk data provided by FEMA (the FIRM and FIS report). - Participation in the NFIP makes Federal flood insurance available to insure buildings and personal property inside buildings within your communities. - Federally regulated lenders require flood insurance coverage for buildings in the SFHA that secure loans; insurance is also required as a condition of receiving Federal financial assistance to purchase, repair, improve, or rehabilitate buildings within the SFHA. - Many forms of disaster assistance are either a type of Federal loan or other Federal financial assistance.
+- The NFIP is a voluntary program. - Participation requires that communities adopt and enforce floodplain management regulations based on the risk data provided by FEMA (the FIRM and FIS report). - Participation in the NFIP makes federal flood insurance available to insure buildings and personal property inside buildings within your community. - Federally regulated lenders require flood insurance coverage for buildings in the SFHA that secure loans; insurance is also required as a condition of receiving Federal financial assistance to purchase, repair, improve, or rehabilitate buildings within the SFHA. - Participation allows for the availability of certain types of disaster assistance within your community which may be either a Federal loan or other Federal financial assistance.